AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/README.md

 ## Contributing ##

-I would love pull requests from everyone that could spot bugs or add new feature to this implementation.
+I would love pull requests from everyone that could spot bugs or add new features to this implementation.
 Here are some issues you can contribute in:
 + Run Visual Banana environment with no_graphic option: as far as I know, the ml-agents library force you to render the environment to use visual observations.
 The drawback of this is that it affects performance since you are partially spending resources for rendering.
 Additionally, you must configure an X server in case you want to run the visual environment from a remote machine (good luck with that...).

 How to submit a pull request: